Flutes

 345-F#4-Imbuia-block

-Block: Honduran Mahogany tree stump figure (carved, wood burned; Sleeping Beauty Turquoise circle of life; faceted Citrine gemstone
+Block: Honduran Mahogany tree stump figure (carved, wood burned; Sleeping Beauty Turquoise circle of life; faceted Citrine gemstone.
+Expressing my confidence that better things will come.

 345-F#4-fiddleback-Imbuia-bore